Can new construction help keep home prices from rising?

 As home prices have steadily climbed over the past few months—fueled by low mortgage rates, motivated buyers looking for more space to wait out the pandemic, and a lack of homes for sale—we’ve been waiting for new construction to settle the market down.
 And waiting.
 And waiting.

 It’s not for lack of trying, as builder confidence is high and single-family housing starts (i.e. the beginning of new residential construction projects) have been picking up for the last few months.
-But while this would be a perfect time for the construction industry to add more homes for sale and drive prices down, that’s not happening as quickly as many experts would like.
+But while this would be a perfect time for the construction industry to add more homes to a market hungry for places to buy and drive prices down, that’s not happening as quickly as many experts would like.

 Construction hit hard by pandemic

 Why the delay?
-The industry was hit particularly hard by the pandemic, but not all of the challenges facing new construction are related to that.
+The industry was hit particularly hard by the pandemic.
+Not all of the challenges facing new construction are related to that, however.
 Some of the obstacles that are slowing down new home construction have been around for years, while other challenges are relatively new.
 What they all have in common is that they all have been exacerbated by the effect that COVID-19 has had on the country and economy.

 The year started out strong

-According to a report from Deloitte, the construction industry was poised for a strong year, adding more than $900 billion to the economy in the first quarter of 2020 and employing 7.64 million people in February—both figures at their highest levels since the 2008 recession.
+According to a report from Deloitte, the construction industry was poised for a strong year at the beginning of the year, adding more than $900 billion to the economy in the first quarter of 2020 and employing 7.64 million people in February—both figures at their highest levels since the 2008 recession.

 Then COVID-19 hit, and the industry lost $60.9 billion in GDP and total jobs shrunk to roughly 6.5 million.
-That returned the industry (which includes commercial construction in this report) to where it was two years ago in terms of GDP while also eliminating four years of job gains.
+That pushed the industry back (which includes commercial construction in this report) to where it was two years ago in terms of GDP while also eliminating four years of job gains.

 Material costs skyrocket